drksheer/Crypto-PNL-Tracker/README.md

 2. Daisy's Binance/Bybit import script and settings file. *Most likely you want this, unless you are wanting to manage your PNL data manually*.
 Download and unzip all this to the one location.
 3. For now just download everything from this repo to get that.
 4. Daisy's script also relies on PowerShell 5.0+, you probably already have it if you run Windows, if not, [grab it here](https://aka.ms/powershell-release?tag=stable).
-5. [Microsoft .NET 5.0 Runtime](https://dotnet.microsoft.com/download) if you don't already have it.
+5. [Microsoft .NET 5.0 Runtime](https://dotnet.microsoft.com/download) if you don't already have it (Had reports entire SDK may need to be installed, can someone confirm this?).

 A lot of configuration below uses the JSON-file format. **If you are new to this, becareful not to disrupt the curly braces or double quotes or you might break things.**